Azure/Azure-Sentinel/Playbooks/ReadMe.md

             }
         },
 ```
 * The name is using the variable we created.
-The location is using the resource group that was selected as part of the deployment.
-The displayname is using the Username parameter.
-Lastly, you can build the string for the id using strings plus properties of the subscription and resource group.
-Repeat for each connection needed.
+* The location is using the resource group that was selected as part of the deployment.
+* The displayname is using the Username parameter.
+* Lastly, you can build the string for the id using strings plus properties of the subscription and resource group.
+* Repeat for each connection needed.

-8. In the `Microsoft.Logic/workflows` resource under `paramters / $connections`, there will be a `value` for each connection.
+8. In the `Microsoft.Logic/workflows` resource under `parameters / $connections`, there will be a `value` for each connection.
 You will need to update each like the following.
 ```json
 "parameters": {
                     "$connections": {